sbonaretti/sbonaretti.github.io/Projects.md

 **Code**

 * The code for this project is written in C++ and uses VTK and ITK libraries.
-If you are interested in the code, please email me at serena.bonaretti at stanford.edu
+If you are interested in the code, please contact me.
+Open code on github is work-in-progress.